pjfanning/excel-streaming-reader/README.md

 ```

 You may also need to add a dependency on [poi-shared-strings](https://search.maven.org/artifact/com.github.pjfanning/poi-shared-strings).
-The poi-shared-strings dependendcy was not option until the excel-streaming-reader 5.0.0 release.
+The poi-shared-strings dependendcy was not optional until the excel-streaming-reader 5.0.0 release.

 # Usage